drecom/terraform-onboarding/README.md

 # Hands-on
 You may found the tfstate files are stored here in the local environment,
-but the truth is we do all that stuff via CI(gitlab-ci, for our case),
+but the truth is we do all that stuff via CI tool(gitlab-ci, in our case),
 since it has some sensitive information that not suitable to be published, so let's do it locally here :)

 ## 1)Build common resources
 ```
-$ git pull
+$ git clone
 # Several variables are defined by variables.tf
 # Before running other command, you may take a look at it.
 $ vi variables.tf